 FRI constants

 MAX_FRI_STEP = 4.
-The maximum number of layers that can be skipped in FRI (see the overview for more details).
+The maximum number of layers that can be involved in a reduction in FRI (see the overview for more details).
+This essentially means that each reduction (except for the first as we specify later) can skip 0 to 3 layers.

 Configuration